 Bosch RA1181 Benchtop Router Table

-This Bosch router table isn’t intended for heavy-duty use, but it’s a very nice choice to sit on the top of your workbench because its legs are designed to be either clamped or screwed right to the bench.
+This Bosch router table is probably the Best Benchtop Router Table in the market today.
+It isn’t intended for heavy-duty use, but it’s a very nice choice to sit on the top of your workbench because its legs are designed to be either clamped or screwed right to the bench.
 Perhaps most notable is the fact that the RA1181 has a large 27” by 18” rigid top, almost as large as those you’d find on full-size floor models.